HughP/wasta-language-scientist/README.md

-# wasta-language-scientist
+# Wasta Language Scientist
-_Some changes and additions to Wasta Linux for the language and linguistic Scientist._
+_Some changes and additions to [Wasta Linux](https://github.com/wasta-linux) for the language and linguistic Scientist._

 This script attempts to document some changes (mostily additions) to Wasta for the lingusitic Data Scientist.